- Starring

 Bill Burr: Drop Dead Years Review

 While never a conservative himself, thanks to his fearless takes on feminism, a shared loathing for weak, ineffectual men, and his distinctly masculine rage at the treatment of men in modern society, Bill Burr has been a fan favorite for many on the Right for years.
-However, over the past decade or so, noticeably starting with his mark-missing observations on religion in his 2014 Netflix special “I’m Sorry You Feel That Way,” Burr’s perspective has been slowly sliding from the purple to death-of-his-career blue.
+However, over the past decade or so, noticeably starting with his mark-missing observations on religion in his 2014 Netflix special “I’m Sorry You Feel That Way,” Burr’s perspective has been slowly sliding from purple to death-of-his-career blue.

 One wonders at the change.
 Burr has lived in Los Angeles since the 90s, but it seems not unreasonable to guess that both his recent rise to prominence and affluence, as well as his marriage to a vocal leftist, has had something to do with it.
 After all, both of those occurred at roughly the same time– a little over 10 years ago.
 Has the California Bubble finally got him, has he been Yoko’d?
 Who can say?
 Those who have been paying attention lament the onetime firebrand’s apparent transition into a wealthy liberal white woman.